 When you merge two data volumes, you can select either as destination in the drop-down box.
-But when merging C and D drives, you can only select C as destination, otherwise it’ll cause system boot failure. (merge system partition C: to D is disabled)
+But when merging C and D drives, you can only select C as destination, because system partition can't be deleted.
+So, merge system partition C: to data volume (D:) is disabled.

 Step 3: Press Apply button on top left to execute.
 (This operation works in its own virtual mode and real disk partitions won't be changed until you click Apply to confirm).

-If you want to combine two data drives in Windows 10, you may follow the steps above, however, if you want to extend C drive by merging D, it is not recommended, because:
+One of the partitions will be delete no matter which tool you use, it doesn't matter if you want to combine two data drives in Windows 10.
+But if you want to extend C drive by merging D, it is not recommended, because: